-C. Duration
+D. Duration

-The apiculture, annual forage, and pasture, rangeland, forage programs will continue until cancelled by FCIC or no premium rate is filed for the crop.
+The Apiculture, Annual Forage and PRF programs will continue until cancelled by FCIC or no premium rate is filed for the crop.

-D. AIP Option to Offer
+E. AIP Option to Offer

-Because apiculture and the annual forage programs are privately developed products, AIPs are not required to offer them.
-Accordingly, each AIP must determine whether they will offer the apiculture or the annual forage program.
-AIPs that elect to offer the apiculture or the annual forage program must offer it to all eligible producers and must administer the program according to the Rainfall Index plans of insurance, apiculture or annual forage crop provisions, and the procedures in this handbook.
+Because apiculture and the AF programs are privately developed products, AIPs are not required to offer them.
+Accordingly, each AIP must determine whether they will offer the apiculture or the AF program.
+AIPs that elect to offer the apiculture or the AF program must offer it to all eligible producers and must administer the program according to the Rainfall Index plans of insurance, apiculture or AF crop provisions, and the procedures in this handbook.

-Because pasture, rangeland, forage program is an RMA developed product, AIPs are required to offer it to all eligible producers and must administer it according to the Rainfall Index plans of insurance, pasture, rangeland, forage crop provisions, and the procedures in this handbook.
+Because the PRF program is an RMA developed product, AIPs are required to offer it to all eligible producers and must administer it according to the Rainfall Index plans of insurance, PRF crop provisions, and the procedures in this handbook.

-E. Related Handbooks
+F. Related Handbooks